The Production Process and Timeline

 When your proof is ready for your review, you’ll receive an e-mail notification.

-Click your personalized link to our journal production system to access your proofs.
-Please respond within 72 hours.
-If you need more time for review, please respond to the e-mail to confirm receipt.
+Click your personalized link to access your article via our online proofing system.
+Please respond within 5 days.
+If you need more time for review, please respond to the e-mail to confirm receipt and request an extension.

-Read through your edited article carefully, addressing any Author Queries listed at the end of the PDF.
+Read through your edited article carefully, addressing any Author Queries.

 Once submitted, you’ll receive an e-mail confirmation saying that your responses have been received.
 If any questions remain, you’ll receive an e-mail detailing these remaining questions.
-Use the steps above to respond to any additional queries.
+If you requested to see a revised proof, a new link will be e-mailed to you once the revisions have been incorporated.

 Contacting the Journal Production Staff